List of mayors of Verona

-The Mayor of Verona (Sindaco di Verona) is an elected politician who, along with the Verona's City Council, is accountable for the government of Verona in Veneto, Italy.
+The mayor of Verona (Sindaco di Verona) is an elected politician who, along with Verona's city council, is accountable for the government of Verona in Veneto, Italy.

-The current Mayor of Verona is Damiano Tommasi, a centre-left independent, who took office on 29 June 2022.
+The current mayor of Verona is Damiano Tommasi, a centre-left independent, who took office on 29 June 2022.

 Overview

-From 1866, when the former Kingdom of Lombardy–Venetia (part of the Austrian Empire) was annexed to the Kingdom of Italy, the central government created the Mayor's office, chosen by City Council.
+From 1866, when the former Kingdom of Lombardy–Venetia (part of the Austrian Empire) was annexed to the Kingdom of Italy, the central government created the mayor's office, chosen by city council.

-In 1926, the Fascist Italy replaced the Mayor with a Podestà, chosen by National Fascist Party.
+In 1926, the Fascist Italy replaced the mayor with a Podestà, chosen by National Fascist Party.
 After the fall of the Italian Social Republic and the end of the Nazi Germany's occupation, the Mayor was re-established.

-From 1994, the Mayor is chosen by the citizens of Verona, originally for a four years term.
-In 2000 the term was extend to five years.
+From 1994, the mayor is chosen by the citizens of Verona, originally for a four-year term.
+In 2000 the term was extended to five years.

 List

 Kingdom of Italy (1866–1946)

-In 1866, after the Third War of Independence and the subsequent annexion of Veneto to the Kingdom of Italy, the national government created the office of the Mayor of Verona (Sindaco di Verona), chosen by the City council.
+In 1866, after the Third War of Independence and the subsequent annexion of Veneto to the Kingdom of Italy, the national government created the office of the mayor of Verona (Sindaco di Verona), chosen by the city council.

 In 1926, the Fascist dictatorship abolished mayors and City councils, replacing them with an authoritarian Podestà chosen by the National Fascist Party.